CONABIO/analisisUniCons_proxiGen/README.md

 #### 3) `plot_scenarios_PDG.R`

-Uses the data `../data/comparations_output/sols_summary_spp.txt` produced by the script `spatial_analyses_zonationVSproxiesdivgen_all_ms.R` to perform the plots of the following figure:
+Uses the data `../data/comparations_output/sols_summary_spp.txt` produced by the script `spatial_analyses_zonationVSproxiesdivgen_all_ms.R` to perform the plots of the following:

 * Fig 4.
 Performance of five scenarios to represent conservation features of Mesoamerican crop wild relatives, considering 20% of Mexico’s terrestrial area.

+* Supplementary analyses suggested during review (only stats are mentioned in the ms text)

 #### 4) `plot_Zonation_curves.R`